roberto-amoroso/VCS-painting-recognition/code/README.md

 ## Code Documentation
-The documentation relating to the code implemented, with a wide description of all functions, classes, modules contained in them, is available by accessing the `Documentation.html` file.
+The documentation relating to the code implemented, with a wide description of all functions, classes, modules contained in them, is available by accessing the `Documentation.html` file in the project directory folder.
 It is an HTML interface that makes it easy and immediate to consult the documentation and navigate between the various modules within the project.

 For the realization of the documentation I used [pdoc](https://pdoc3.github.io/pdoc/), a software package for the generation of API documentation for Python.